How It Works

 Three Disparity Scores

-We calculate and display disparity separately for each user score source, giving you a complete picture of how critics compare to different player communities:
+We show disparity separately for each user score source so you can see how critics compare to different player communities.

 Steam Disparity